flytbase/flytsim-docker/README.md

 ```bash
 docker run hello-world
 ```
 2. Open up the folder where this repository was cloned.
 Get inside *Windows* directory, and open *setup.ps1* with Windows PowerShell application.
-You might have to unblock the file, by opening up its propeties.
+You might have to unblock the file, by opening up its properties.
 This setup would install [Xming x-server](http://www.straightrunning.com/XmingNotes/) for rendering FlytSim's GUI.
 As mentioned before, FlytSim runs on top of Gazebo, which means it not only simulates the drone but also provides a GUI of the drone along with its environment.

 3. Start your FlytSim session by opening start.ps1 script with Windows Powershell application.
 This script would start a docker container running FlytSim app and also open a tab in Microsoft-Edge browser pointing to http://localhost/flytconsole, once it detects a successful launch.